gingerchew/astro-favi-link/README.md

 # FaviLink

-A way to stylize your links created by {Melo} and Astro-ified by [ginger](https://github.com/gingerchew)
+A way to stylize your links created by [kat](https://github.com/xxwhirlpool) and Astro-ified by [ginger](https://github.com/gingerchew)

 ```astro
 ---